willisli0826/ld-project/README.md

 ## LaunchDarkly Context and Segment

 Relicstaurants application has been setup to collect Context info based on the `User-Agent` of the customers, therefore you can setup [Rule-based Segments](https://launchdarkly.com/docs/home/flags/rule-based-segments) as an example to target particular type of devices such as iPhone and return a specific experiences.
-The name of the `key` has been defined as `device`.
+The Context Kind of the `key` has been defined as `device`.

 Here's how the Rule-based Segment can be setup and add to existing flag: